-I am currently - at end February/March 2019 - in the process of updating all of the material in this course.
+I am currently - May-June 2019 - in the process of updating all of the material in this course.
+During 2019 I will also be expanding considerably regarding what individuals can do to address depression.

 Who this course is for: